mccright/FCCSCybersecurityInput/UNI-Security-Presentation-INITIAL-NOTES.md

 What can you do?
 ---------------
+Pen Testing
 Threat Intelligence
 Threat hunting
 Red Team Exercises
 Red-vs-Blue Team Exercises
+...Another approach is to adopt or adapt one of the available frameworks.

 Frameworks to help you evolve your cybersecurity program:
 --------------------------------------------------------